brockk/brockk-io/content/project/PePS2/index.md

 I happened to be working on a dose-finding trial at the time that used the EffTox design of Thall & Cook (2004) to appraise joint efficacy and toxicity rates at different doses of experimental agents.
 It struck me on a cycle home that the EffTox design could be adjusted with variables reflecting PD-L1 and line-of-therapy status in place of dose to study our co-primary outcomes whilst adjusting for our putative predictive factors.
-I worked up the design as part of my PhD, eventually published a design paper, and used the model to conduct a Bayesian analysis of the outcomes in a results manuscript that is currently in peer-review.
+I worked up the design as part of my PhD, eventually published a design paper, and used the model to conduct a Bayesian analysis of the trial outcomes.

+### Results
+The results for PePS2 were published in March 2020 in Lancet Respiratory Medicine.
+There are links below.